risawitama/verbose-potato/README.md

-## The word queue is ironic.
-It's just q with a bunch of silent letters waiting in line.
+## I been watching a channel on TV that is strictly just about origami — of course it is paper-view.